-If you have been charged with this crime, or any sexual crime involving a child, you should contact an experienced criminal defense attorney in Sarasota from The Law Place.
+If you have been charged with this crime, or any sexual crime involving a child, you should contact an experienced criminal defense lawyer in Sarasota from The Law Place.
 Having a knowledgeable attorney by your side to help you navigate the criminal justice system will ensure the best possible outcome in your case.
 Sexual performance means any performance or part thereof that includes sexual conduct by a child less than 18 years of age.
 Performance is a play, motion picture, photograph, dance or other visual representation exhibited before an audience.

 Consequences of a Conviction for Use of a Child in a Sexual Performance

 If you are convicted of the crime of Use of a Child in a Sexual Performance, not only will you probably spend time in prison and pay a hefty fine, when you get out of prison you will face additional challenges.
 You will find it difficult, if not impossible, to find employment after a conviction for a sex crime involving a child, even those you are highly qualified for.
 If you were working toward a professional license, you may be unable to obtain that license, and if you had planned on higher education, you will find it impossible to obtain a government student loan.